 Discussion end

+9.3.1.25.5 DMG Sensing Request frame

+TGbf Editor: Please add a new field into the Figure 9-110a—TDD Beamforming Information field format for a DMG Sensing Request frame and revise the following paragraphs as below.

+Figure 9-110a—TDD Beamforming Information field format for a DMG Sensing Request frame

 The First Beam Index field is an index into the TX Beam List in the DMG Sensing Measurement Session element.
 It indicates the first beam to be used in the DMG sensing instance.
-It is reserved if the Sensing Type is set to Coordinated Bistatic(#1299).

-The EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit M, EDMG TRN-Unit N, TRN Subfield Sequence Length, BW, Sense Multiple Golays, and Sense Golay Index fields contain the values of the corresponding header fields in the EDMG multistatic sensing PPDU.
-These fields are reserved if the Sensing Type is set to Coordinated Monostatic or Coordinated Bistatic(#1355).
+The EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit M, EDMG TRN-Unit N, TRN Subfield Sequence Length, BW, Sense Multiple Golays, and Sense Golay Index fields contain the values of the corresponding header fields in the EDMG multistatic sensing PPDU or BRP PPDU.
+These fields are reserved if the Sensing Type is set to Coordinated Monostatic.

+The Coordinated Bistatic SR2SR field indicates whether the Coordinated Monostatic sensing instance is performed in SR2SR mode or not.
+A value of 1 indicates the SR2SR mode, a value of 0 indicates the non-SR2SR mode.
+This field is reserved if the Sensing Type is not set to Coordinated Bistatic.

 9.4.2.325 DMG Sensing Measurement Setup element